trey-rosius/babysitter_api/content/Introduction/overview.md

 - [AWS DynamoDB](https://aws.amazon.com/dynamodb/) for storing data,
 - [AWS Step Functions](https://aws.amazon.com/step-functions/) for orchestrating workflows.

+If you are new to these services, i strongly suggest you follow the links above to learn more about them.
 ### Access Patterns
 - Create/Read/Update/Delete User account(Parent,Nanny)
 - Update User Account Status(VERIFIED,UNVERIFIED,DEACTIVATED) by admin only